godfreybwaira/shani-ob/README.md

 1. Ajax redirection via response header `x-ajax` set to `1`
 2. Normal HTTP redirection

-Both types of redirection must supported by server through response header `location` and status code `300 <= status code < 400.
+Both types of redirection must supported by server through response header `location` and HTTP status code `300 <= status code < 400.

 If `x-ajax` response header is not provided, then the redirection is handled normally.
 When this happens and the request URL is `#` then self page refresh is performed, i.e `history.go(0)`, otherwise the redirection is done following the URL.